Karunakaran Babu: Case against Actor Unni Mukundan

+Interpretation of the Doctrine of Res Ipsa Loquitur in Criminal Proceedings

 The Kerala High Court (on January 8) observed that the principle of res ipsa loquitur (accident speaks for itself) can be extended to criminal cases, only as an aid for assessment of evidence.
-The maxim does not embody any rule of substantive law nor a rule of evidence., said the Court.The Bench of Justice K Babu observed thus while acquitting an accused, convicted of rash and negligent...
+The maxim does not embody any rule of substantive law nor a rule of evidence, said the Court.
+The Bench of Justice Babu observed thus while acquitting an accused, convicted of rash and negligent.